-One first notes that the generally deteriorating situation had led to complaints that Mormon characterized as "lamentations."
+One first notes the generally deteriorating situation that led to complaints that Mormon characterized as "lamentations."
 In addition, the content of these lamentations coincided with the prophecy of Samuel, a detail that Mormon specifically noted.
-This observation leads implicitly to the conclusion that these lamentations were verbalized in commonly known expressions of sorrow.
-And the expression that fits most closely is Samuel's second lament.
-This lament incorporates a unique set of ideas which appear in only two passages, Samuel's sermon and the lamentations of Mormon's contemporaries.
-In a relevant study, Walter Brueggemann has noted that the ancients expressed grief in formal ways, and that those formal expressions persisted for generations within ancient societies.
-In the case
+This observation leads implicitly to the conclusion that these lamentations were verbalized in commonly known expressions of sorrow, and the expression that fits most closely is Samuel's second lament.
+This lament incorporates a unique set of ideas which appear in only two passages-Samuel's sermon and the lamentations of Mormon's contemporaries.14 In a relevant study, Walter Brueggemann has noted that the ancients expressed grief in formal ways and that those formal expressions persisted for generations within ancient societies.15 In the case of Samuel, the formal lament repeated in Hel.
+13:33-37 lies at the base of the expressions of grief uttered in Mormon's day, almost 350 years later.